18F/Modular-Contracting-And-Agile-Development/_strategies/human-centered-design.md

 ## What is human-centered design and why is it important in modular contracting?

 Human centered design is an approach to engage the end user in software development to yield actionable, prioritized, and assumption-challenging results.
 By directly engaging users throughout, HCD builds products that work better for users, require less rework, and prompt fewer support calls.
 We believe that theses approaches need to be incorporated at every step of the agile process.
-From conducting design research before and at the beginning of an acquistition, and usability testing for every sprint and user story developed.
+From conducting design research before and at the beginning of an acquisition, and usability testing for every sprint and user story developed.

 ## Four tenets of human-centered design
 1. Put people before technology.